Low Power QRP CW Radio Kit

 QRP-Labs QMX+ Graphics by K7VIQ 9/18/24

-There are many nice QRP radios.
-But the one we chose is a QRP Labs QMX+
+There are many nice QRP radios that make the decision complex.
+But the one we chose is a QRP Labs QMX

 QRP Equipment Go Kit